richardsplit/az-sqldb-assistant-rd/README.md

 4. **Set up Environment Variables**:

-   If you're using any external services like Azure or APIs, make sure you have the credentials set up as environment variables or stored safely.
+   If you're using any external services like Azure or APIs, make sure you have proper rights/permissions .
+   - Apps is using SQL User with Access to DB as owner

+   If you are going to host the project version app on streamlit .
+    - Make sure to have the ip of the streamlit provisioned machine to your Azure SQL DB

 ## Usage